Roaches are probably the last pests you would expect to find in your car.

 Roaches can also survive in a cold car up to a specific temperature, 15 degrees Fahrenheit.
 Some species succumb to freezing environments earlier.

 The American cockroach, for example, can survive in a cold climate with temperatures of 32 degrees Fahrenheit.
 Below this range, they die.

-How to Get Rid of Roaches in Your Car
+How to Get Roaches Out Of Your Car Overnight

 What’s more, roaches leave bodily fluids and skin after shedding.
-And since cars have such tiny spaces, it’s easy for roaches to turn them into breeding havens.
+And since cars have such tiny spaces, it’s easy for cockroaches to turn them into breeding havens.

 A telltale sign of roaches in your car is an unpleasant smell of roach droppings.
-You may also see a few live roaches crawling in between the crevices of the seat and the door panels.
+You may also see a few live roaches crawling between the seat crevices and door panels.
 Identifying ways of eliminating them from your car is critical to avoid an infestation.